lak28/employee_review/README.md

 12-the model contains the database cariables to be saved

-12-the server .js is the main file wgich contains all the dependencies and functions
+12-the server.js is the main file which contains all the dependencies and functions

 other existing users created by me email -lakshyaarora4@gmail.com